- 1 Botox Sweat Reduction

 In the long run, all these issues can hurt your self-esteem.
 In fact, patients suffering from hyperhidrosis have a higher chance of dealing with depression as well as anxiety.
 30 to 37.9% of patients with hyperhidrosis report their excessive sweating being a constant strain on their daily life and mental health, while 64.7 to 86% reported moderate to severe negative emotional impacts.
 Many also report significant impacts on everything from hobbies to their career as a result of hyperhidrosis.

-Botox was FDA approved for hyperhidrosis in 2004.
-When injected into the sweat glands located throughout the skin, Botox disables neurotransmitters and prevents the glands to secrete sweat.
+When Botox is injected into the sweat glands located throughout the skin, it disables neurotransmitters and prevents the glands to secrete sweat.
 As a result, patients are left sweat-free for 4 – 6 months.

 WHAT ARE THE CAUSES OF INVOLUNTARY SWEATING?